 - 1. Cleaning and disinfecting your building or facility if someone is sick - a.
 Close off areas used by the person who is sick. - b.
 Open outside doors and windows to increase air circulation in the area - c.
 Wait 24 hours before if you can before disinfecting.
 If 24 hours is not feasible, wait as long as possible. - d.
-Clean and disinfect all areas used by the person who is sick, such as offices, bathrooms, common areas, shared electronic equipment like tables, touch screens, keyboards, remotes
+Clean and disinfect all areas used by the person who is sick, such as offices, bathrooms, common areas, shared electronic equipment like tables, touch screens, keyboards, remotes - e.
+Vacuum the space if needed Use a vacuum equipped with a high-efficiency particulate air (HEPA) filter, if available.

-- e.
-Vacuum the space if needed.
-Use a vacuum equipped with a high-efficiency particulate air (HEPA) filter, if available. - f.
+- f.
 Do not vacuum a room or space that has people in it.
 Wait until the room or space is empty to vacuum, such as at night, for common spaces, or during the day for private rooms. - g.
-Consider temporarily turning off room fans and the central HVAC system that services the room or space, so that particles that escape from vacuuming will not circulate throughout the facility. - h.
-Once area has been appropriately disinfected, it can be opened for use - 2.
+Consider temporarily turning off room fans and the central HVAC system that services the room or space, so that particles that escape from vacuuming will not circulate throughout the facility.h.
+Once area has been appropriately disinfected, it can be opened for use - h.
+Once area has been appropriately disinfected, it can be opened for use2.
 Workers without close contact with the person who is sick can return to work after disinfection. - a.
 If more than 7 days since the person who is sick visited or used the facility, additional clearing and disinfection is not necessary. - b.
 Continue routine cleaning and disinfection.
 This includes everyday practices normally used to maintain a healthy environment.